 Host or facilitate courses

-PalliLearn is delivered to the members of the public by trained facilitators.
+PalliLearn courses are delivered by trained facilitators.
 Contact us if you’re interested in training as a PalliLearn facilitator or if your organization or community group is interested in hosting sessions.

 My name is Steve and I'm helping take care of my mother-in-law who suffers from dementia.
 I live in a small town in northern Alberta and there are not a lot of local resources for caregivers here, and it's a struggle to stay resilient.
 Where can I find relevant online resources?